Local Link Building: How To Do It RIGHT?

 Read more: How To Build HARO Links

 The chances are that you already know who your competitors are.
 If you don’t, a simple Google search will reveal them.
-Or you could use Ahrefs Site Explorer and check competing domains.
+Or you could use Ahrefs Site Explorer to check competing domains.

 By now, you should have a list of the competitors in your local area.
 Afterward, follow the below instructions: